 Through our Science program, students are encouraged to develop and exhibit an understanding of key scientific concepts and principles.
 As they develop their capacity for scientific thinking and processing, they will also be developing skills such as questioning, predicting, and making connections between their lives and the world around them.
 Students study life, physical, earth, and space science supported by an engineering component.

 In Social Studies, students are prepared to become responsible, participatory citizens in a global society.
 The program takes advantage of the school’s setting in Qatar and its international character by using instructional materials that integrate Arabic, Islamic, and global studies.
 The Social Studies curriculum covers four strands: Civics, Economics, Geography, and History.

 Download our Parent Guides

 - Parent Guide for Grade 2

 - Parent Guide for Grade 3

 - Parent Guide for Grade 5

-In addition to the core subjects of Language Arts, Mathematics, Science, and Social Studies, our curriculum includes Encore courses such as Art, IT, Music, Physical Education, Arabic Language, Islamic Studies, and Qatar History.
-Exploratory classes rotate throughout the year and include areas of study such as Model United Nations, Presentation Skills, Computer Coding, World Government, Mock Trials, Journalism, and Photography.
+In addition to the core subjects of Language Arts, Mathematics, Science, and Social Studies, our curriculum includes Elective courses such as Art, IT, Music, Physical Education, Arabic Language, Islamic Studies, and Qatar History.